 The end semester examination of a course unit is comprised of theory examination or practical examination or both as specified by the relevant department.
-Thus, for a course unit which is comprised of both theory and practical papers at the end semester examination, the total marks (%) is calculated using an equation which is set according to credit ratio between the theory and practical components of the course unit.
-Based on the credit value, the duration of practical examination of a course unit varies from one to two hours and, for theory examination, it varies from one hour to three hours.
-The theory examination is comprised of two or three sections; Section I, Section II/Section A, and Section III/Section B. Marks distribution among the sections, length & duration of the examination are based on the credit value of the course unit as detailed below.
+Thus, for a course unit that is comprised of both theory and practical papers at the end semester examination, the total marks (%) is calculated using an equation that is set according to the credit ratio between the theory and practical components of the course unit.
+Based on the credit value, the duration of the practical examination of a course unit varies from one to two hours and, for theory examination, it varies from one hour to three hours.
+A student should sit for both T & P components of a course unit together in a summative assessment to complete the assessment of the unit.

-Section I is comprised of multiple choice questions

-Section II / Section A is comprised of structured essay questions

-Section III / Section B is comprised of essay questions
+Section I is comprised of multiple-choice questions Section II / Section A is comprised of structured essay questions Section III / Section B is comprised of essay questions

 Credit Value-Based Structure of Theory Examination Papers

-t t S [ Section II/Section A Section III/ Section B
+The credit ection I Section II/Section on A Secti ion III/ Sec tion B

-The credit value of the course unit No. of questions Marks allocation Duration (h) No. of questions Marks allocation Duration (h) No. of questions Marks allocation Duration (h)
+value of the course unit No. of questions Marks allocati on Dura tion (h) No. of questi Marks allocati on Durati on (h) No. of questio Marks allocatio n Duration (h)

 1 N/A N/A N/A 0 N/A N/A 2 100 1

 N/A N/A N/A 2 60 1/2 1 40 1/2

 2 20 30 1/2 3 30 1 2 40 1

 ≥ 3 20 30 1/2 5 40 1 1⁄2 2 30 1

-• No multiple choice questions are given under one-credit-course units; therefore, the relevant theory examination paper is comprised of only Section A and Section B.
+• No multiple-choice questions are given under one-credit-course units; therefore, the relevant theory examination paper is comprised of only Section A and Section B.